 The answer is no. Viagra is considered a lifestyle or a performance-enhancing drug.
 Therefore it does not meet Aetna’s requirements.
 Individuals still need to obtain a prescription from a medical doctor, but they’ll pay full price at the pharmacy.

 Does Aetna Cover Breast Pumps?

 Yes, Aetna plans typically cover breast pump rentals.
-The pump is only covered if a) the newborn is hospitalized b) the newborn has a condition that interferes with feeding.
-In the last case, the breast pump can be covered for a period up to 12 months.
+The pump is only included if a) the newborn is hospitalized b) the newborn has a condition that interferes with feeding.
+In the last case, the breast pump can be covered for a period of up to 12 months.